silvio3105/SML/README.md

-# Simple Standard Library
+# Simple Miscellaneous Library

 This is my custom library with miscellaneous functions.
 It is written in C++.
-All functions are part of sStd namespace.
+All functions are part of `SML` namespace.
 Library contains:

 - Bit manipulation functions